jamieyello/classtest/classtest/Functionality (ReadMe).txt

 -' instead of REM
 -variables strings and labels can now have numbers in their names -variable arrays and string arrays added
--"Overall improved system stability." (fixed issue that randomly broke the program due to an array not being large enough) -ACLS
+-"Overall improved system stability." (fixed huge issue that randomly broke the program due to an array not being large enough)
+-ACLS
+-BTRIG() see button mapping in readme
 -AND OR XOR NOT now return binary bitwise results and work correctly